Reynolds number: Sphere in a fluid

 Drag coefficient C_{d} for a sphere as a function of Reynolds number Re, as obtained from laboratory experiments.
 The dark line is for a sphere with a smooth surface, while the lighter line is for the case of a rough surface (e.g. with small dimples).
 There is a range of fluid velocities where a rough-surfaced golf ball experiences less drag than a smooth ball.
 The numbers along the line indicate several flow regimes and associated changes in the drag coefficient:

 For a sphere in a fluid, the characteristic length-scale is the diameter of the sphere and the characteristic velocity is that of the sphere relative to the fluid some distance away from the sphere, such that the motion of the sphere does not disturb that reference parcel of fluid.
 The density and viscosity are those belonging to the fluid.
 Note that purely laminar flow only exists up to Re = 10 under this definition.

 Under the condition of low Re, the relationship between force and speed of motion is given by Stokes' law.

 At higher Reynolds numbers the drag on a sphere depends on surface roughness.
 Thus, for example, adding dimples on the surface of a golf ball causes the boundary layer on the upstream side of the ball to transition from laminar to turbulent.
 The turbulent boundary layer is able to remain attached to the surface of the ball much longer than a laminar boundary and so creates a narrower low-pressure wake and hence less pressure drag.
 The reduction in pressure drag causes the ball to travel farther.

 Rectangular object in a fluid

 The equation for a rectangular object is identical to that of a sphere, with the object being approximated as an ellipsoid and the axis of length being chosen as the characteristic length scale.
 Such considerations are important in natural streams, for example, where there are few perfectly spherical grains.
 For grains in which measurement of each axis is impractical, sieve diameters are used instead as the characteristic particle length-scale.
 Both approximations alter the values of the critical Reynolds number.

-Fall velocity
+Fall or terminal velocity

-The particle Reynolds number is important in determining the fall velocity of a particle.
+The particle Reynolds number is important in determining the terminal velocity of a particle.
 When the particle Reynolds number indicates laminar flow, Stokes' law can be used to calculate its fall velocity or settling velocity.
 When the particle Reynolds number indicates turbulent flow, a turbulent drag law must be constructed to model the appropriate settling velocity.